B0neShAd0w/Hacktoria/Collaborations/Corporate Espionage.md

 exit
 root@velocity9-bastion:/home/c199999#
 ```
-Armed with the Employee ID (x170508) we can find the name of the individual from the Employee-directory-dec-2022.pdf file located in the <a href="https://drive.google.com/drive/folders/1Bz2DgtzkcMr8mZXNSaDfOwbUNOBUY2DS">starter-pack-corporate-espionage.zip</a>
+Armed with the Employee ID (x170508) we can find the name of the individual from the `Employee-directory-dec-2022.pdf` file located in the <a href="https://drive.google.com/drive/folders/1Bz2DgtzkcMr8mZXNSaDfOwbUNOBUY2DS">starter-pack-corporate-espionage.zip</a>

-Now we can run a search for `AlexandrieAudibert` using an awesome web tool called <a href="https://blackbird-osint.herokuapp.com/">Blackbird</a>
+Now we can run a username search for `AlexandrieAudibert` using an awesome web tool called <a href="https://blackbird-osint.herokuapp.com/">Blackbird</a>

 It's not long before we get a hit for a GitHub page, having a quick look at their <a href="https://github.com/AlexandrieAudibert">GitHub</a> page reveals they have a profile picture that matches the picture in the `Employee-directory-dec-2022.pdf` file, and also a link to their <a href="https://twitter.com/AlexAudibert_">Twitter</a> account.